wwlorey/williamlorey.com/src/pages/social-media.md

 not to boost *their* ego, but to brighten to day of whoever made it into the orbit of their digital sun.

-I must concede that I don't know these people who seem to excel in digital media personally which is, fortunately or unfortunately, not the case with parishioners of the former mindset.
+I don't know these people who seem to excel in digital media personally which is, fortunately or unfortunately, not the case with parishioners of the former mindset.
 Would this facade of meaningfully curated content collapse when faced with scrutiny?
 If